-For many RNs looking into travel nurse jobs, destination No. 1 on the list is California.
-With year-round sunshine, pleasant temperatures, the glitz and glam of Hollywood, and access to many of the America’s stunning natural wonders, who wouldn’t want to spend 13 weeks (the average length of an assignment) in the Golden State?
+For many registered nurses looking into travel nurse RN jobs, destination No. 1 in the latest nursing news is California.
+Thus, many travel nurses pose the question - how much do travel nurses make in California?
+With year-round sunshine, pleasant temperatures, the glitz and glam of Hollywood, and access to many of America’s stunning natural wonders, who wouldn’t want to spend 13 weeks (the average length of an assignment) in the Golden State?

 Sooner or later, though, reality hits.

 What seems like a great idea at first loses its luster once cost analysis begins.
-Sure, most California travel nurse assignments pay very well compared to the national average, but the cost of living in major cities like Los Angeles and San Francisco quickly eats away at take-home pay.
+Sure, most California travel nurse RN assignments pay very well compared to the national average annual salary, but the cost of living in major cities like Los Angeles and San Francisco quickly eats away at the take-home travel nurse salary.
 So, for many travel nurses, California remains but a dream as they pursue more profitable assignments elsewhere in the U.S.

 At Health Carousel Travel Nursing, we get it—California sounds great in theory, but doesn’t add up when your first priority is growing your bank account.
-However, there are assignments in California that pay well where you won’t be dishing out an absurd amount for housing… you just have to know where to look.
+However, there are some top paying travel nursing assignments in California where travel nursing make a high travel nurse salary.
+You just need to know where to look!

 Below is a map of what many consider to be the Central Valley.
 For our purposes, we’re going to focus on the corridor between Sacramento and Bakersfield (Kern County).

-The Central Valley is where you’ll find the best bang for your buck as a travel nurse.
-For example, in Bakersfield, the cost of living is just 5 percent above the national average (according to Payscale.com), while travel nurse pay is similar to what you’d find in more popular major Californian cities.
+Many travel nurse testimonials agree that Central Valley is where you’ll find the best bang for your buck as a travel nurse RN.
+For example, in Bakersfield, the cost of living is just 5 percent above the national average (according to Payscale.com), while travel nurse RN pay is similar to what you’d find in more popular major Californian cities.
 Meanwhile, in Los Angeles, the cost of living is 43 percent higher than the national average.
 San Francisco?
 80 percent higher than the national average!

 Located in the heart of the San Joaquin Valley, Fresno is a leading agricultural area in the U.S. What’s more, Fresno is the fifth-largest city in California (34th-largest in the country), boasting over half a million people.
 The cost of living in Fresno is just 6 percent higher than the national average, making this a fantastic community in which to pursue a travel nursing assignment.
 Fresno is the closest major city to Yosemite National Park, a true bucket-list destination for hikers, climbers, and those who simply appreciate nature’s phenomenal beauty.